 Star Wars Galaxy’s Edge Disneyland Park is one of the most anticipated additions to the resort.
-Disney has announced the opening of Galaxy’s Edge in the summer of 2019.
+Disney has announced the opening of Galaxy’s Edge on May 31st, 2019.
 Meantime, changes are pervasive – new Downtown Disney restaurants, parking structure construction and many operational changes like Max Pass and online food ordering.
 All are designed to accommodate large numbers of guests and significant crowd increases.

 This is headquarters central for the latest news on Galaxy’s Edge – it’s opening, it’s dining, events, rides and entertainment.
 Check regularly and often…much is going on and much more will be happening…

 This used to be a vibrant trading port back in the old sub-lightspeed days, but now with advent of hyperspace, its prominence has kind of fallen and faded a little bit which has made it a great spot for those who didn't want to be on that kind of mainstream path.
 The smugglers, the bounty hunters, the rogue adventurers looking to crew up, the people who don't want to be found — basically all the interesting people.
 [O]ur intent is to make it feel as if you just walked into one of the movies...
 Bringing Star Wars to life in the physical world gives us the opportunity to play with a whole bunch of things we've never done before... to really engage all of the senses.
 What does that street feel like?
 What does that animal smell like?
 What does blue milk taste like?- Supervising Imagineer Scott Trowbridge More About Galaxy's Edge from Disneyland